Let’s start with some facts.

 Shopify’s embedded tracking system is not only detailed enough to provide you with all the information you need, but it’s presented in a simple, yet beautiful way.

-Shopify is viewed by many as “the gold standard for setting up shop online, and its SEO is built around that functionality.”
+According to WebsiteBuilderExpert, Shopify is “the gold standard for setting up shop online, and its SEO is built around that functionality.”

-The platform comes out of the gate with some built-in SEO features like Title tags, meta tags, ALT tags, Page URLs optimization and image optimization, showcasing its understanding of how SEO works and why it matters.
+The platform comes out of the gate with some built-in SEO features, including title tags, meta tags, ALT tags, page URL optimization and image optimization, showcasing its understanding of how SEO works and why it matters.

 Shopify doesn’t stop there.
 The platform does an excellent job at providing resources on improving search engine optimization, and answering questions such as “What Can I Do to Help My Store Rank in Search Engines?“

-SEO is hard to get right but let’s just say that Shopify’s got your back.
+SEO can be difficult to get right, but let’s just say that Shopify’s got your back.

 Security concerns can sway merchants one way or another when choosing their eCommerce platform.